 WHEN YOU LOSE, YOU LOSE

 In Nankwest, Inc. v.
 Matal,(E.D.
-Virginia 2016) 162 F. Supp.3d 540, the applicant challenged the USPTO’s decision regarding patent infringement.
-The trial court rejected the challenge, upholding the USPTO’s decision.
+Virginia 2016) 162 F. Supp.3d 540, the applicant challenged the USPTO’s decision rejecting its patent application.
+The trial court partially accepted and partially rejected the challenge to the USPTO’s decision.
 The USPTO sought to recover its attorney’s fees along with its other costs, but the trial court rejected the USPTO’s request, finding that such fees are “authorized only when there is a specific and explicit provision for the allowance of attorney’s fees under the selected statute.”
 Id. at 543.

 EVEN WHEN YOU WIN, YOU LOSE